kola-er/open-source-evangelists/README.md

 [![Build Status](https://travis-ci.org/andela-kerinoso/open-source-evangelists.svg)](https://travis-ci.org/andela-kerinoso/open-source-evangelists)

-> This package aims to provide an analysis based on the number of open-source projects an individual possess on GitHub.
-An individual is ranked according to this category:
+> This package encourages programmers to contribute more to open source by ranking an individual based on the number of public repositories s(he) possesses on GitHub.
+An individual is ranked to one of these categories:

 > 5 <= Junior Evangelist <= 10
 >